laurarnichols/CrossSectionCalculations/SiVH3/GaNPaper/VASP/defect/finalChargeState/finalPositions/README.md

 # Final charge state, final positions

 This calculation is used as a starting point for the excited-state relaxation.
-I also think it might be needed for the phonons, but I am not sure.
+The relaxed geometry is also used for the phonons and the displacement for the `Sj` calculation.
+Only a relaxation is needed because only the geometry is used.